pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: ERRADA

-Item.
 11. The UCSD research indicates that mimicking is a contributing factor to the strengthening of relationships.

-Item.
 11. A pesquisa da UCSD indica que a imitação é um fator que contribui para o fortalecimento das relações.

 "Mimicry has been shown to help build relationships, and both power and status seem to affect